italia/eudi-wallet-it-docs/docs/en/trust.rst

 MUST keep it up-to-date.
 The Federation configuration contains the Trust Anchor public keys for signature operations and the maximum number of Intermediates allowed between a Leaf and the Trust Anchor (**max_path length**).

-Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the `OIDC-FED`_ specifications:
+Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the `OpenID Connect Federation <OIDC-FED>`_ specifications, Section 3.1 for the Federation statements and Section 4 for the Metadata identifiers:

 .. code-block:: text